Opening Soon: Submissions for the 2026 Furious Flower Poetry Prize will be accepted December 15, 2025 - February 15, 2026.

 • Make a free Submittable account

-• Attach a pdf of your poems (no more than 6 pages) and ensure no identifying information is in the file
+• Attach a pdf of your poems (no more than 6 pages) and ensure no identifying information is in the manuscript or the filename

 Past Winners